frederic-perez/AmE-dictionary/data/dictionary.md

 __gussets__
 __gussied up__ _v_
 __gussy__ _v_ _slang_ To dress or decorate elaborately; adorn or embellish: _gussied herself up in sequins and feathers._
+__gustation__ _n_ The faculty of distinguishing sweet, sour, bitter, and salty properties in the mouth. _Syn_ taste _Her cold had muted all sense of gustation, and she had no appetite for food._
 __gustatory__ _adj_ /GUHS-tuh-TOR-ee/ [:scroll: From Latin gustare (to taste)] Relating to the sense of taste.
 __gusted__ _v_ _The rain gusted against the windows._
 __gusto__ _n_ :three: __1__ Vigorous enjoyment; zest: _The children jumped into the swimming pool with gusto._